 Spot the signs

-Victims may show signs of physical or psychological abuse, look malnourished, unkempt or appear withdrawn.
+Victims may show signs of physical or psychological abuse, look malnourished or unkempt, or appear withdrawn

 Poor living conditions